-The City Water Utility is serving all existing properties in the Annexation Area, as well as all Comparable Areas.
+A private water corporation is currently serving the Annexation Area.
+The City will take over this service upon Annexation.
+The City Water Utility is serving all of the Comparable Areas.
 The water lines in place in the Annexation Area are shown on the attached Exhibit 9.
 Utilities Service Board Rules, Regulations and Standards of Service for the City Water Utility are attached and incorporated herein as Exhibit 11.
 Water service in the Annexation Area and Comparable Areas is described as follows:

-Annexation Area: The water main serving this area is a publicly owned 12" line.
+Annexation Area: The water mains serving this area are privately owned ductile iron pipe, of minimum 6" diameter.

-Comparable Area I: The water mains serving this area are publicly owned ductile iron pipe of minimum 12" diameter.
+Comparable Area I: The water mains serving this area are publicly owned ductile iron pipe of minimum 10" diameter.

-Comparable Area II: The water mains serving this area are publicly owned ductile iron pipe of minimum 12" diameter.
+Comparable Area II: The water mains serving this area are publicly owned ductile iron pipe of minimum 8" diameter.